telefonicaid/iotagent-json/docs/usermanual.md

 ##### NGSI-v2 and NGSI-LD Measure reporting

-It is possible report as a measure a NGSIv2 or NGSILD payload when related device/group is configured with payloadType `ngsiv2` or `ngsild`.
+It is possible report as a measure a NGSI-v2 or NGSI-LD payload when related device/group is configured with payloadType `ngsiv2` or `ngsild`.
 In these cases payload is ingested as measure where entity attributes are measure attributes and id and type are ignored, since `id` and `type` from device/group configuration provisioned are used.